 I founded One Little Spark to break that cycle.

-I recognise that true creativity, good strategy, and effective leadership aren’t neat and tidy—they are complex, gritty systems.
-It is the ability to look at the heavy machinery of an organisation and see it from new perspectives, recognising the beauty and potential within it, and identifying pathways to reimagine what’s possible.
+My work is grounded in Possibilities Thinking, Messy Leadership, and the Industrial Sublime (more of that another time).
+I recognise that true creativity, good strategy, and effective leadership aren’t neat and tidy, but components of complex, gritty systems.
+By looking at the heavy machinery of an organisation or place, I aim to uncover the beauty and potential within it and offer up new perspectives and pathways for reimagining what’s possible.

 Guided by my belief that true innovation requires play, I use ideas of “being at the edge” to help you identify the potential for change that insiders often miss.
 Whether I am coaching a Director, facilitating a University strategy day, or working on local regeneration, I help you to hear through the noise and find the signals within the static.

 In this sense, I don’t simply offer consultancy; I offer perspective.
 Often, the best thinking doesn’t happen in a committee room.
-It happens when we step away and allow ourselves space to think and imagine—individually and together.
+It happens when we step away and allow ourselves space to think and imagine, individually and together.

 Living on the North East coast, looking out at the horizon where the steelworks once met the sea, reminds me daily that nothing is fixed.